Money and Mental Health

 But, we can help in our own way.
 Research has shown that physically getting your hands on your cash can release endorphins that boost your mood.
 Counting the loose change in your pockets regularly, or setting yourself a cash allowance so that you routinely get your hands on physical money, are just a couple of way you can do this.

-Another is Plum — the personal finance guardian that takes the stress out of saving. it will help you get that little “fist bump moment” every few days.
+Another is Plum — the personal finance guardian that takes the stress out of saving and managing you money.
+Helping you get that little “fist bump moment” every few days, and rest easy knowing it's taken care of.

 Plum connects to your bank account, analyses your transactions, and sets a small affordable amounts aside for you every few days.
 It will recalibrate based on your spending habits, so being left short at the expense of savings won't happen.
 It will build up a rainy day / hoiday fund for you in the background and you don't have to do a thing.